mk-pmb/json-data-uri-js/README.md

 ### parse(uri)

-Try to parse JSON data from a data uri.
+Try to parse JSON data from a data URI given as string `uri`.
 Returns decoded data, or `undefined` if there was an error.